• Proposed

 Threats

-The population decline of Quercus suber (Barstow and Harvey-Brown, 2017) could present a threat to populations of D. suberis.
-Oak forests in North Africa are also increasingly exposed to overgrazing due the increase in human population in the region and are threatened by the increase in temperatures, drought and wild fire frequency and intensity in the mediteranean region caused by climate change (FAO and Plan Bleu, 2018).
+The population decline of Quercus suber (Barstow and Harvey-Brown 2017) could present a threat to subpopulations of Dryodon suberis.
+Oak forests in North Africa are also increasingly exposed to overgrazing due the increase in human population in the region and are threatened by the increase in temperatures, drought and wild fire frequency and intensity in the Mediterranean region caused by climate change (FAO and Plan Bleu 2018).

 Conservation Actions